anuket-project/RM/doc/ref_model/chapters/chapter01.rst

 process where you start from the core principles, progress to abstract concepts and models, and then finish with operational considerations, such as security and lifecycle management.

-- **Chapter 01 - Introduction**: This provides an overall scope of the Reference Model document, including the goals and objectives of the project.
+- **Chapter 01 - Introduction**: This chapter provides the scope of the Reference Model document, including the goals and objectives of the project.

   - **Audience**: This chapter is aimed at a general technical audience with an interest in this topic.